RocketDerp/April14_2025/Art/ScreenPlay/All_Say/Survivorship_Bias.md

 MOYERS: Destroyed by the organized Church?

 CAMPBELL: By the organized Church.
 And why couldn’t Christians live with another religion?
 What was the matter with them?

+&nbsp;

+### Known probnlem in Levant

+2,000 yaars ago Bible verse "1 John 4:20" survives as a nonfiction problem in a work of fiction.
+"God" is a fiction character.
+"I Love Jesus" is wrong, "I Love God" is wrong, because God is a symbol of ALL LIVING PEOPLE.
+That is the equation of verse "1 John 4:20" - love for fiction characters is wrong / liars.

+The love one has for a fictoin character is not love at all.
+That's what "1 John 4:20" is saying.
+Being attracted to carefully crafted and edited poetry, oral storytelling, of God is not love like love of a living human person.
+They are completely different categories.
+That's the entire point of the egoism being confronted in verse "1 John 4:20" - the media mania people get over fiction storytelling, the mania over Torah poetry.